Abhinav158/Saturn-Lite/README.md

 ## Introduction to ReactJS

-This is a frontend application for a User to search for his favourite movies and series.
+This is a frontend application for a User to search for his favourite movies and series in the IMDb database
 <br>
-The movies are obtained from the [OMDB API website](https://www.omdbapi.com/apikey.aspx) which has API for all the movies and series that have been publicly released.
+The movies are obtained from the [OMDB API website](https://www.omdbapi.com/apikey.aspx) which has the information about all the movies and series that have been publicly released.

 ![image](https://user-images.githubusercontent.com/93826081/205057265-b0cae13b-c890-488d-8c22-32f6d42dc531.png)